2024-2025 Edition

-Associates: John Park
+Associate: John Park

-Lecturers in Statistics: Banu Baydil, Ronald Neath, David Rios, Joyce Robbins, Gabriel Young
+Lecturers in Statistics: Banu Baydil, Ronald Neath.
+David Rios, Joyce Robbins.
+Gabriel Young

-Computational Track
+Requirements for the Computational Track

 The Economics-Statistics, Computational Track requires a minimum of 16 courses (52 minimum credits).